tsgoff/meshtxt/README.md

 - Add side drawer navigation
 - Save nodes to database and allow user to set a custom name/label for "anonymous" nodes
 - Add NodeJS server script to run directly on Pi and connect to meshtasticd over localhost
-- Allow setting/unsetting a node as favourite
-- Add filter to nodes list to only show favourites

 ## CORS Proxy for HTTP Connections